 - Research and write an appellate brief to the Board of Veterans Appeals

 - Conduct a hearing before the VA Regional Office Decision Review Officer or Board of Veterans Appeals administrative law judge

 - Prepare a veteran for a hearing before the VA Regional Office or Board of Veterans Appeals

 Research, investigate, and write an application for discharge upgrade

 - Write a letter advising a veteran on the chances of success in a disability claim

 The Veterans Advocacy Clinic provides pro bono legal advocacy to veterans and their families in rural and urban communities across Montana.
-By partnering with Montana Legal Services Association, the clinic prioritizes claims that will provide veterans and their families with sustaining income.
+The clinic prioritizes claims that will provide veterans and their families with sustaining income.
 Through the clinic, students will also learn veterans disability law, the law of discharge upgrade, and the procedural issues arising in both settings.
-Thus, students will learn to provide excellent advocacy in complex administrative systems like the VA, which will prepare them to serve veterans in practice.
+Thus, students will learn to provide excellent advocacy in complex administrative systems like the VA, which will prepare them to serve veterans and other clients in practice.